WeAreCardano-org/identity-token/README.md

 ## Mission

  1. Whereas there is a need for a metadata standard for tokens that represent identity, we will identify the characteristics of an ideal version of such a standard.
  2. To these ends, we will derive inspiration from existing systems,
  3. and we will make this as easy to use and compatable as possible.

+Identity is fundamentally context-specific.
+Thus, each person must have an identity for particular occasions, but just as the human being links these identities together, it is suiting for them to be derivative of that genetic identity previously mentioned.
+Facets, context-specific identities subsumed by hte genetic identity, can be used for all applications.
+The total identity is a combination of everything.

 ## Tasks